pitag-ha/changelog-version-bump/README.md

 # ochangelog

-Automize your changelog manipulation when releasing in the following two ways:\n\
+Automize your changelog manipulation when releasing in the following two ways:
-- get a suggestion for what the next version number should be; make use of that, for example, in a script\n\
+- get a suggestion for what the next version number should be; make use of that, for example, in a script
 - bump your changelog by using a `dune alias` with a `diff` action attached and calling `dune promote`.
 See _Example_ for that.

 ## Installation